RakibulRanak/StoryBook-Backend/readme.md

 - `npm start` to start the local server
 - `npm test` to run the test files

-Alternately, you can quickly test the api server with postman on cloud (https://storyhubbackend.herokuapp.com/) or to visit the web app you can visit https://story-hub-application.herokuapp.com/
+Alternately, you can visit the web app you can visit https://story-book.cyclic.app/

 # Description